sunjay/turtle/CONTRIBUTING.md

     then run `cargo watch -x doc`
   * To only build the documentation for turtle and skip building all of its dependencies, run `cargo doc --no-deps` or `cargo watch -x 'doc --no-deps'`
+  * When building documentation normally, the markers that list the features required for various parts of turtle are missing.
+To build the documentation with those markers, use this command:
+    ```bash
+    RUSTDOCFLAGS="--cfg docsrs" cargo +nightly doc --all-features --open
+    ```

 ## Adding Examples
 [adding-examples]: #adding-examples